3 Signs Your Food Factory Floor Needs Replacing

 PU coatings can cope well in high-temperature situations as the flooring can expand and contract, making them less susceptible to cracks.
 They are also resistant to scratches, which is why you’ll often find them in high-traffic areas.

-However, during the curing process, pinholes can occur as gas passes through the curing resin floor.
+However, during the curing process, pinholes can occur as the gas passes through the curing resin floor.
 These pinholes can even be large enough for a toothpick to be pushed into them, so you can only imagine how much dirt and bacteria are able to get below the surface of your resin floor.

 This makes it practically impossible to clean your floor and results in a food factory resin floor that always looks dirty, even though you’ve scrubbed it to within an inch of its life.